Blackfabric-io/Bangkit23B2-Capstone-PR635/README.md

 ## Key Features

-1. **Nutrition Monitoring**: Provides regular monitoring of children's nutritional status.
-Parents or caregivers can enter data such as the child's age, weight, height, and nutritional condition.
-This application will provide visual reports that are easy to understand, such as a graph of a child's growth over time.
+1. **Nutrition Monitoring**: Provides regular monitoring of children's nutritional status with visual reports of growth over time.
-2. **Recommendations Feature**: Provides recommendations for balanced menus and nutritious food recipes according to the nutritional status data entered.
-Users can also obtain information regarding the urgency of certain nutritional intake for children's optimal growth.
+2. **Recommendations Feature**: Provides balanced menu suggestions and nutritious food recipes based on the child's nutritional status.
-3. **Nutrition Education**: Provides health articles and educational information about nutrition to help inspire parents to understand their children's nutritional needs.
+3. **Nutrition Education**: Offers health articles and educational information about nutrition.
-4. **Food Scanning**: Provides food photo-taking services using cellphone cameras.
-The application will automatically identify types of food and provide an overview of their nutritional composition, making it easier for users to make wise decisions regarding their child's growth and development.
+4. **Food Scanning**: Identifies food types via smartphone camera and provides nutritional composition information.
 5. **Expert Consultation**: Connect with nutrition experts for personalized advice.

-Our group feels that these features are still rarely found in other product prototypes.
-The hope is that the features described above will maximize the real reduction in stunting in Indonesia.
+These features aim to maximize the reduction of stunting in Indonesia through an approach not commonly found in other product prototypes.

 ## Project Status & Feedback

-**Current Status**: 65% Completed

-The delay is primarily due to challenges in implementing the design of the Android application, stemming from limited competence and manpower in the mobile development team.
-However, noteworthy progress has been made with the mock UI, feature determination for the application along with the conceptual implementation plan for these features and Cloud/API configuration.
-Similarly, the machine learning component, especially in the scanning feature, has yet to be implemented, further influencing the current status of the project.

-**Implementation Changes**:
-The capstone project has followed the original plan exactly, without deviation.
-However, the current reality is that only 65% of progress has been made, underscoring the challenges posed by limited competence and manpower in both mobile development and machine learning.
-This completion status highlights the crucial features that remain pending and the need for additional resources to fulfill the project's goals.
-Despite these hurdles, the commitment to the initial vision remains steadfast.

 **Mentoring Remarks**:
 Strategize to boost user numbers, focusing on a compelling branding strategy to elevate the project's appeal.
 Implement targeted marketing campaigns to effectively communicate its value.
 Highlighting the benefits of integrating machine learning will be key to capturing the interest of potential users.
-This approach aims to not only attract a broader audience but also solidify the project's impact and success.

-## Action Items & Progress
+## Development Roadmap

-- [x] Research applications with similar functionality
+- Research applications with similar functionality
-- [ ] Develop machine learning features for stunting prevention
+- Develop machine learning features for stunting prevention
-- [ ] Demonstrate machine learning benefits in the project
+- Demonstrate machine learning benefits in the project
-- [ ] Create a user-friendly application with valuable features
+- Create a user-friendly application with valuable features
-- [ ] Increase user adoption
+- Increase user adoption
-- [ ] Secure partnerships and funding
+- Secure partnerships and funding
-- [ ] Plan phased development starting with core features
+- Plan phased development starting with core features
-- [ ] Create compelling branding
+- Create compelling branding
-- [ ] Implement marketing strategy
+- Implement marketing strategy

 ## Potential Risks & Challenges